 - Add the lentils, vegetable stock, cayenne pepper, salt and pepper.
 If you are using ground lentils, sprinkle them in slowly while stirring to avoid clumping!

 - Simmer for 20 minutes until the lentils are soft.

 - When slightly cooled use a purée stick to blend or transfer to a food processor and blend until smooth.

 |RED LENTIL TIP: If you would like to reduce the cooking time, whizz up the red lentils in a food processor or mini blender first.
 This makes a lentil flour in around 20 seconds.
 I make more than I need and store it in a glass jar to save time for another meal.|

 - Cut a block of halloumi cheese into dice-sized squares or around 75g per person.

-- Stir through one tbsp of green pesto or one level tsp per person.
+- Stir through one tablespoon of green pesto or one level teaspoon per person.

 - Heat two tablespoons of olive oil in a frying pan and add the halloumi squares.
 Turn the heat down to high medium, to avoid burning.